 For further understanding of County and State regulations regarding industrial waste, please find the information directly on the websites below.

-Los Angeles County laws/regulations in relation to IWP:
+Los Angeles County laws/regulations:

 Click here to view FAQs about the City's industrial waste program

-According to Section 13.50 of the Covina Municipal Code, Adoption of the Sanitary Sewer and Industrial Waste Code of the County of Los Angeles, industrial facilities and certain commercial facilities which plan to discharge industrial wastewater to the City's sewage collection and treatment system are required to first obtain an industrial wastewater permit.
+Per Section 13.50 of the Covina Municipal Code, Adoption of the Sanitary Sewer and Industrial Waste Code of the County of Los Angeles, industrial facilities and certain commercial facilities which plan to discharge industrial wastewater to the City's sewage collection and treatment system are required to first obtain an industrial wastewater permit.
 The permit provides a means for the City of Covina to protect its sewer collection and treatment systemsand to prevent regulated toxic wastewater constituents from passing through to receiving waters and recovered bio-solids.

 Industrial Wastewater is any water carrying waste other than domestic wastewater.
 Wastewater generated from household type operations performed at commercial establishments for or to support commercial purposes is industrial wastewater.
 Various illicit discharges include storm water, surface drainage, chemicals, flammables, corrosive substances, oil, grease, solids, debris, etc., that might cause damage, clog, obstruct, necessitate, or require excessive repair or cleaning of the sanitary sewer system.